 - Beyond the classroom

-We field around 160 ‘A’ to ‘F’ teams each year and play on average 450 matches per term.
+We field around 160 teams each year and play on average 450 matches per term.
+Specifically in the Sixth Form we field teams in each of our major sports to cater for all abilities and have a structured fixture list for each team.
 Important sporting values such as sportsmanship, codes of conduct, respect for officials, discipline, reliance, leadership, teamwork, winning, losing and simply having fun are all fostered within the framework of the programmes offered.
 Please see the sport pages in our beyond the curriculum section for full details, and see how our teams are doing in our fixtures and results section.

 In addition to competitive sport between schools, there is a considerable amount of competition within the School.
-We run an indoor cricket league, where staff and students compete against each other, there are House tournaments and sixth form students have end of term girls v boys friendlies.
+We run an indoor cricket league, there are House tournaments and sixth form students have end of term girls v boys friendlies.

-Sports clubs on offer at lunchtime and after school include circuit training, fitness, equestrian and football.
+Sports clubs on offer at lunchtime and after school include running, fitness, taekwondo, table tennis and basketball.